 - a report based on the research that has been submitted to a relevant organisation.

 - Nominations are to include a cover sheet with the nominee and nominator’s contact details, and the nominee’s institute and course of study.
+Contact details must be provided to ensure contact can be made with nominees in the following year.

 - Nominations must be accompanied by a signed declaration by the supervisor or Head of Department that the nominee is completing, or has completed (with date of completion) an eligible doctoral course.